 We've had Obamacare, which some people that hate Obama do not know is also the Affordable Care Act.

 At this writing the Trumpsters are trying to figure out how to dismantle it.

-Its existance means that some of what is below is no longer true.
+Its existence means that some of what is below is no longer true.

-For instance, I can't have my insurance cancelled for a pre-existing condition.
+For instance, I can't have my insurance canceled for a pre-existing condition.

 The HCA-CA organization has diminished, perhaps due to Obamacare.